Offering courses and teaching art is a great way to develop a new source of income in your art business.

 My courses have helped over 3,000+ artists.
 Helping them improve their businesses and introduce them to new ways of drawing.
-The price of my courses ranges from $39-300 each.
-My main guides and courses are Art Launch Blueprint and Illustration Essentials.
+The price for my courses range from $59-$399 each.

 Start teaching art before you build a course

 Before you set out to make a course.
-It helps to build an audience around the topics you envision yourself teaching.
+It helps to build an audience around the topics you envision yourself teaching art.

 You can get a feel for this by writing an article at least once a week.
 While having a signup form at the bottom of the blog post.
 A signup form with a call-to-action related to the topic you’re teaching.